 Urenco works to the highest standards across all its activities following a clearly defined and straightforward quality management system and a programme of continual improvement.
 We have obtained certificates which demonstrate our ability to meet international standards for Quality Management Systems, Environmental Management Systems, and Information security, cybersecurity and privacy protection.View all of our quality certificates

 Urenco made its first submission to the Carbon Disclosure Project (CDP) in 2021.
 As a global, publicly available database, the CDP rating acts as a credible standard that customers, financial lenders and creditors can use in their decisions surrounding Urenco.
 By disclosing our environmental data to the CDP, which includes our carbon performance, climate risks and mitigation, targets and examples of our energy policy engagement work, we can benchmark our performance against nearly 12,000 other scored companies.
-Our most recent climate change disclosure was rated B and our supplier engagement on climate change was rated A-.Read about our latest CDP rating
+Our most recent climate change disclosure was rated B.Read about our latest CDP rating

 2021 also saw Urenco sign a new sustainability-linked bank facility.
 As part of the facility negotiation, we presented Urenco’s sustainability objectives to our banks.
 The bank facility includes commitments on carbon reduction, water management and safety.
 If we achieve pre-set targets, we will benefit from slightly cheaper interest costs.
 If we fail, we will need to explain why and have higher costs.